 Some are claiming their identity in a deeper way.
 Maybe their roots, their faith, their journey through something hard.
 Generic symbols don’t do it justice.
 They need art that speaks their specific language.

-In fact, the most common thing I hear from people considering a tattoo commission is, “I’ve been saving this idea for years and I don’t want to mess it up.”
+The most common thing I hear from people considering a tattoo commission is, “I’ve been saving this idea for years and I don’t want to mess it up.”
 That instinct is right.
 The right design is worth waiting and saving for.

 Why a Pen and Ink Artist Translates So Well to Tattoo Work